Fradenti/Nollik_2GM/README.md

-# Repository for the article ''Multiple hypothesis screening using non-local mixtures''
+# Code Repository for the article ''Multiple hypothesis screening using non-local distributions''